 Students must prove their identity at every test by showing a legally valid form of ID other than a student ID card.
+A student pass is not suited for identification since it contains no photograph.

 Article 23 Test marking system